karesansui/karesansui/INSTALL.md

 Feedback & Suggestions
 ======================
-Did you find something wrong, outdated or unclear in this documentation?
+Is there something wrong, outdated or unclear in this document?
 Please let us know so we can make it better.
 If you can contribute anything, we would greatly appreciate it!